USAG Stuttgart Public Affairs

 - Test results are protected medical information with strict privacy requirements.
 Only you can receive them from a medical provider; your sponsor or your spouse cannot get your results for you.

 - You or your spouse can obtain test results from unit medical assets via Relay Health Secure Messaging, or a telephone consult

-- If you test negative, you can authorize your unit sponsor to pick up a physician’s certificate of medical exemption which enables you to enter a “working” quarantine, if your unit allows it
+- If you test negative, you can authorize your unit sponsor to pick up a physician’s certificate of medical exemption which enables you to enter a “working” quarantine–if your unit allows working quarantine.

 - Units with medical assets (EUCOM, AFRICOM, SOCEUR, SOCAF, MARFOREUR/AF, and 1-10 SFG (A)) will get the certificate from their unit medical staff.
 Some of these headquarters have different standards for when personnel will enter “working” quarantine, so notification is best through unit means.